 - 1 tablespoon dried red pepper flakes

-- To make the sauce in a bowl combine sugar, soy sauce, fish sauce and tamarind sauce.
+- To make the sauce in a bowl combine sugar, gluten free tamari, fish sauce and tamarind sauce.
 Mix until sugar dissolves.

 - Over medium-high heat heat 2 tablespoons oil in a wok and stir fry tofu for 1 minute.
 Remove.
 Repeat with the raw shrimp.